 XMPP Manager is an optional menu item.
-In order to have the option for XMPP Manager there are a few step to take to enble XMPP.
+In order to have the option for XMPP Manager, there are a few steps you need to take to enable it.

 Accounts -> XMPP manager.

 In this example we will setup Google Talk by creating a profile called gtalk.